-As California Covid Cases Exceed 600,000, Most Students Will Start School Year at Home
+Most California Students to Begin School Year Learning From Home

 SACRAMENTO, Calif.
+(CN) — With the school already underway in some parts of the state, California Governor Gavin Newsom estimated Friday that more than 5 million kids will start the year at home because over 90% of the state’s schools are shuttered due to the pandemic.

+The father of four acknowledged starting the school year with distance learning is “sub-optimal” but was necessary due to the persistent virus.

+Schools in counties listed on the state’s coronavirus watchlist are prohibited from opening, although individual elementary schools can apply for waivers.

+Currently 38 counties making up over 95% of the state’s population are on the list, and are additionally banned from allowing dining and religious services except outdoors.

-(CN) — California on Friday became the first state to clear 600,000 confirmed coronavirus cases, a figure buoyed by the clearing of a backlog of hundreds of thousands of test results.
+California on Friday became the first state to clear 600,000 confirmed coronavirus cases, a figure buoyed by the clearing of a backlog of hundreds of thousands of test results.

 Despite the distinction of leading the nation in infections, Governor Gavin Newsom said the week’s daily case updates have been inflated by the since-fixed glitch within the state’s test clearinghouse, and that he was more concerned with improving trends in other areas.